Tag Archives: Github

 7 March 2024

 In the GitHub Actions: deploying Dev/Prod environments with Terraform blog I’ve already described how we can implement CI/CD for Terraform with GitHub Actions, but there is one significant drawback to that solution: there is no way to review changes before applying them with terraform apply.
-GitHub Actions has the ability to use Reviewing deployments… Read More »
+GitHub Actions has the ability to use Reviewing deployments to… Read More »

 GitHub Actions: Docker build to AWS ECR and Helm chart deployment to AWS EKS